 Environmental Chemicals – The dangers of chemicals in your daily environment and how to prevent or limit exposure to them.

-This is a gigantic program which comprises 6 main components and 4 bonuses [as of now] and it leaves nothing to chance.
+This is a gigantic program that comprises 6 main components and 4 bonuses [as of now] and it leaves nothing to chance.
 It really is fully comprehensive and totally customizable.
-Perhaps a more fitting name would have been “The High Performance System”?
+Perhaps a more fitting name would have been “The High-Performance System”?

 Some people prefer hard copies and DVDs which unfortunately are not available for this program, but the electronic format also means instant access and no shipping/handling charges.